Burwood/JLH_Automation/Readme.md

+# Active Goals
+- [ ] Learn Hashicorp Vault and create howto
+- [ ] Create repo for Provisioning and Configuration Management
+	- Providers
+	- Service Catalog
+	- Integrations
+- [ ] Create Terraform guide and templates for vSphere and Azure
+- [ ] Create Ansible pre-requisite guide and scripts

 # Getting Started with Automation

 The goal of this project is to enable consultants who aren't focused on DevOps a quick path to leveraging automation tools in thier projects.